GediminasMasaitis/moonfish/README.md

 make play analyse
 ~~~

-“play” and “analyse” are TUI that allows you to play against and analyse with UCI bots respectively.
+“play” and “analyse” are TUIs that allows you to play against and analyse with UCI bots respectively.

 After compiling and running them, you may use the mouse to click and move pieces around.
 (So, they require mouse support from your terminal.)